caee/MIDroneControl/README.md

 # MIDroneControl
 OpenViBE BCI paradigm for controlling a drone using 3 classes of Motor Imagery (MI).
+OpenViBE has been used to handle data flow.

 # Setup and Laboratory Procedure
 The following instructions is very specific to the instruments available at the